hugeandbulk/genomics/GeneX/readme.md

 Who has 69 chromosomes?

 _Triploidy is a rare genetic condition that causes a developing fetus to have 69 total chromosomes in their cells instead of 46 total.
 Most pregnancies end in a miscarriage because of complications from the condition.
 Triploidy happens randomly and it isn't the result of the birthing parent's age_.

+Does XXY mean intersex?

+_People who are male have XY chromosomes.
+People who are females have XX chromosomes.
+People who are intersex may have a mix of chromosomes, such as XXY.
+Or they may have some cells that are XY and some cells that are XX.
+Or they may have just one X chromosome (XO)_.